 As online teachers and freelancers are classed as independent contractors, which basically means you’re self-employed.
 As that means you’ll be submitting your own tax returns, you should get into the habit of monitoring your expenses so that you can offset them against your taxable income.

-Costs like classroom materials, props, ManyCam, and internet subscriptions are all necessary for you to do your job, so you can probably claim these as business expenses to save money.
+Costs like classroom materials, props, ManyCam, and internet subscriptions like AI tools are all necessary for you to do your job, so you can probably claim these as business expenses to save money.
 You may even be able to claim part of your rental costs as expenses if you’re using it as a home office.
 However, always consult your accountant to find what is best for your situation and the tax laws of where you live.

 Here is a guide on online teaching and taxes.